g5ostXa/hyprarch2/.github/CONTRIBUTING.md

 ## Contributing to **hyprarch2**
+What branch name to use to submit a PR:
+- Please use `dev-main-1` or `g5ostXa-patch-1`.
+If they already exists, use `dev-main-2`, `g5ostXa-patch-2`, etc.

-These are only examples to give you some kind of starting point for contributing. \
+These below are only examples to give you some kind of starting point for contributing. \
 No need to worry about it, just contribute the way you want.

 ### Code of Conduct